CodeShubh04/CodeShubh04/README.md

 ### 🌟 About Me
 - 🔍 Passionate about **data analysis, visualization, and machine learning**.
-- 🧠 Skilled in **Python, SQL, Excel, Tableau, PostgreSQL and Power BI**.
+- 🧠 Skilled in **Python, SQL, Advanced Excel, Tableau, PostgreSQL, Looker Studio and Power BI**.
 - 🤝 Love collaborating on **data-driven projects** and **AI innovations**.
 - 🚀 Exploring how AI tools can make businesses smarter.
 - 🌱 Currently learning **Prompt Engineering & Generative AI applications**.
+- 👨‍💻 All of my projects are available at [Portfolio](https://www.datascienceportfol.io/codeshubh04)

 ---